What's the problem?

 $$\color{#e3a0cd}{8\left(\frac{\color{#ffffff}{P}}{24}-\frac{\sqrt{2}}{30}+\frac{1}{60}\right)}$$

-Yep.
-Strange combination of numbers.
-But, there's a P there. :)
+Strange combination of numbers, but there is a P in it. :)

 Center-Point Distance